-First year students also participate in an engineering seminar, conducted in part by First-Year Program Peer Advisors.
+First year students also participate in an engineering seminar, facilitated by their Academic Advisor and an Engineering Peer Mentor.
 These seminars provide general information on the transition to college, study skills, co-curricular opportunities, and provide an overview of the various engineering fields.
+Freshman Engineering Seminar (ENGR 0082) is a group Advising experience that provides weekly contact with advisors and peer mentors.

 The science and general education requirements are the same regardless if you enter the Freshman Engineering Program as a first-year student or as a transfer student.
 The ENGR 0011/0012 or 00711 courses are the traditional first-year sequence.
 For transfer students instead of ENGR0011/0012 there are off semester courses ENGR0015 and ENGR0016.

-Upon completion of the first-year curriculum, students with a 2.00 (or higher) choose their major from any of the nine departments or programs.
+Upon completion of the first-year curriculum, students with a 2.00 (or higher) choose their major from any of the ten departments or programs.

 Entering first-year students who meet eligibility requirements may opt to take honors courses.
 Students may take University Honors College courses that substitute for regular required course offerings.
 Students may enroll in all honors courses or a combination of courses, but students are encouraged to be conservative in opting into Honors college classes.